-Our fair value exposure to changes in interest rates arises most significantly from our interest rate sensitive liabilities and our holdings of fixed maturity securities, mortgage loans and derivatives that are used to support our policyholder liabilities.
-Our interest rate sensitive liabilities include policyholder account balances related to certain investment-type contracts and embedded derivatives in variable annuity contracts with guaranteed minimum benefits.
+Our fair value exposure to changes in interest rates arises most significantly from our holdings of fixed maturity securities, mortgage loans and derivatives, which are held in our general account and guaranteed separate account and used to support our policyholder liabilities.
+To a lesser extent, we also have fair value exposure to changes in interest rates related to our interest rate sensitive liabilities including fixed-rate and index-linked annuity contracts and variable annuity guarantees.
 Our fixed maturity securities including U.S. and foreign government bonds, securities issued by government agencies, corporate bonds, mortgage-backed and other ABS, and our commercial, agricultural and residential mortgage loans, are exposed to changes in interest rates.
-We also use derivatives including options to mitigate the exposure related to interest rate risks from our product liabilities.
+We also use reinsurance strategies and derivatives including swaps, caps, floors, forwards and options to mitigate the exposure related to interest rate risks from our product liabilities.